 POLICY ENV 1: LOCAL GREEN SPACES - Development proposals that would result in the loss of, or have an adverse effect on, the following Local Green Spaces (details table 2; map figure 5) will not be supported other than in special circumstances.

 St. Thomas a Becket churchyard (inventory reference 032)

 Tugby village green (inventory reference 033)

-Tugby and Keythorpe Neighbourhood Plan Submission November 2021 Figure 5: Local Green Spaces
+Tugby and Keythorpe Neighbourhood Plan Referendum version July 2022 Figure 5: Local Green Spaces

 Table 2: Evidence base for Local Green Space designations